IAteMinecraft/shiphandler/README.md

 - Infinite OP Ships: If players that have been set as operator get to have infinite ships (Set to true by default)

 - Max Ships: The maximum allowed ships that a player can register to their name, set to -1 for infinite ships.
 This is overridden by "Infinite OP Ships" (Default set to -1)

+- Max Ship Find Distance: The maximum distance that AutoRegister will look in to find a player.
+(Set to 150 by default)

 ---